Quantum thermodynamics at critical points during melting and solidification processes: 3. Results and discussion

 The above $^{\rm C}_T$QPT during solidification of LiCl system can be captured by isolating the system right at the critical point ($T_{\theta}$ = 610$^{\rm o}$C) as shown schematically in Fig.~\ref{fig:3}.
-Here, the liquid phase Li and Cl are indicated with filled red circles, while the same elements in the solid phase are drawn as blue circles, but we did not bother to completely fill the solid phase with blue circles.
-Relevant nonequilibrium processes occur at the boundary between these two phases.
+This system has been isolated at the critical point when $T$ = $T_{\theta}$ = 610$^{\rm o}$C such that the solid phase coexists indefinitely within the liquid phase with a dynamic phase boundary between those two phases.
+The magnified sketch beneath the main diagram shows the temperature differences between the solid phase ($T_{\rm sol}$) and its surrounding liquid phase ($T_{\rm liq}$) such that $T_{\rm liq} > T_{\theta} > T_{\rm sol}$ and $T_{\rm liq} - T_{\rm sol} \ll T_{\theta}$.
+At the boundary, the system is in extreme nonequilibrium where Li or Cl from the liquid phase may react to form a rigid ionic bond, and release heat ($-Q$) as energy.
+Conversely, the same amount of heat is absorbed ($+Q$) by Li or Cl in the solid phase so as to break free from the solid phase in order to be part of the liquid phase.
+Here, the liquid phase Li and Cl are indicated with filled circles, while the same elements in the solid phase are drawn as circles, but we did not bother to completely fill the solid phase with circles.
 These processes are due to chemical reactions between the highly-polarized Li (small $\xi_{\rm Li}$) and the least-polarized Cl (large $\xi_{\rm Cl}$) giving rise to the chemical association between them, forming the solid phase, which releases energy as heat ($-Q$) into the liquid phase.
-This energy transfer increases the kinetic energy of the liquid-phase Li and Cl that will eventually collide onto the solid-particle surfaces with increasing frequency, and thus could transfer this energy (+$Q$) back into the solid phase to initiate chemical dissociation of LiCl solid.
+This energy transfer increases the kinetic energy of the liquid-phase Li and Cl that will eventually collide onto the solid-particle surface with increasing frequency, and thus could transfer this energy (+$Q$) back into the solid phase to initiate melting of LiCl solid.
 These two thermal-assisted processes (due to $\pm Q$) are the causes for this thermal-assisted (or finite-temperature) $^{\rm C}$QPT.
 In a macroscopic point of view, this particular isolated system, containing both solid and liquid phases, is in equilibrium because the average rate of melting and solidification is the same, hence the solid-to-liquid and liquid-to-solid transitions ($^{\rm C}_T$QPT) are in balance.
 But we need to go deeper to track the physico-chemical processes at the solid$|$liquid interface, which can be done with IET.
 For instance, the energy level spacings in the liquid and solid phases are $\xi^{\rm LiCl}_{\rm liquid}$ and $\xi^{\rm LiCl}_{\rm solid}$, respectively, and since the valence electrons in the liquid phase are all in the excited states (thermally polarized) then this implies $\xi^{\rm LiCl}_{\rm liquid}$ $<$ $\xi^{\rm LiCl}_{\rm solid}$.
 This inequality is strictly valid because the excited energy-level spacings are always narrower due to weak electron-electron ($e$-$e$) interaction in the presence of weak electron-nucleus ($e$-$nuc$) attraction.
-Conversely, large energy level spacings are inevitable for the energy levels close to the nucleus~\cite{andPRA}.
+Conversely, large energy level spacings are inevitable for the energy levels close to nucleus~\cite{andPRA}.